WillardIV/First-Year-Data-Introduction/Stata/Stata.md

-This directory will contain useful resources for learning and using Stata.
+This directory contains useful resources for learning and using Stata.

 Directories:
 * Packages